humberto-ortiz/pelican-test/content/pages/teaching/compilers2017.md

 | Apr 19 | Static Single Assignment | Ch 19 | |
 | Apr 26 | Exam 2 | Ch 5-9, 19 | |
 | May 3 | Advanced topics | Ch 14-15 | |

+## Instructional strategies

+The professor will discuss each topic, students will complete a practical excercise for each compiler technique discussed in class.

 ## Instructional resources